git-cola/git-cola/share/doc/git-cola/relnotes.rst

 -----------------------------
 * The list of "Recent" repositories previously capped the number of repositories shown to 8 repositories.
-This can be set to a higher value by setting the `cola.maxrecent` git config variable.
+This can be set to a higher value by setting the `cola.maxrecent` configuration variable.

   https://github.com/git-cola/git-cola/issues/752